mjspriggs/overview/glossary/glossary.md

 ### profile
 {: #x2034950}

-- A collection of controls used to evaluate whether technology and services are configured in compliance with security policies.
+- In Security and Compliance Center, a grouping of similar controls that can be used to evaluate resource configuration for compliance.A profile can be customized to fit specific use cases by editing the default parameters.
 See also [rule](#x2037526), [scope](#x2037763).
 - A specification of a resource's capacities and capabilities.
 Different profiles are optimized for different workloads and use cases.
 A resource's pricing model might depend on its profile.

 ### promo code